danieloyasodun/CS450-SP25/README.md

 https://drive.google.com/file/d/1tLys6QpfYbR63Vtqoj3GMU9ux71LGWgi/view

-In this assignment, you will utilize state and props in ReactJS to create the resume website(sample)

-Links to an external site. by breaking it down into 1 parent component and 5 child components.
+In this assignment, you will utilize state and props in ReactJS to create the resume website(sample) by breaking it down into 1 parent component and 5 child components.
 All data will be stored in the parent component (App.js) and passed as props to the child components.

-Note: You are not allowed to have any state variables in the child components, nor store any data in them.
+**Note: You are not allowed to have any state variables in the child components, nor store any data in them.**

 ## Components details ##
   - App.js (Parent component)